LijunSun90/environmentSetup/recomteConnectBurger.md

 **0. Prerequirst:**

    First, you need to make sure you can login in your burger through ssh when the network is ok.
-   Please refer to [Link](https://github.com/LijunSun90/environmentSetupForLinux/blob/master/sshUsage.md) for detail.
+   Please refer [here](https://github.com/LijunSun90/environmentSetupForLinux/blob/master/sshUsage.md) for detail.

 **1. Set your wifi network**